plone/sphinxtheme.plone/docs/advanced.rst

 doormat
 -------

-Switch on or of the rendering of the Doormat block and Template.
-The doormat is the special Navigation Block at the bottom of the page.
+Switch on or off the rendering of the doormat block and template.
+The doormat is the special navigation block at the bottom of the page.

-Connected Customization option: :ref:`doormat_template`
+Connected customization option: :ref:`doormat_template`

 Field-Type:
   Boolean